DataDog/datadog-agent/docs/dev/checks/builtins/aggregator.md

     NOTE: If unicode is passed to any of the params accepting it, the string is encoded using the default encoding for the system where the Agent is running.
-If encoding fails, function will raise `UnicodeError`.
+If encoding fails, the function raises `UnicodeError`.

     Args:
         check (AgentCheck): the check instance calling the function.